learning-zone/javascript-basics/README.md

            Compositing — GPU assembles layers in correct order
 ```

 **Reflow (Layout):** Recalculation of element geometry.
 Triggered by any change that affects the size or position of elements.
-It is expensive because it may cascade — changing one element's size can force recalculation of its entire subtree and ancestors.
+It is expensive because it may cascade — changing one element\'s size can force recalculation of its entire subtree and ancestors.

 **Repaint:** Redrawing pixels where geometry has not changed but visual appearance has (colour, opacity, visibility).
 Less expensive than reflow but still non-trivial.